marcodpt/vue-inputag/README.md

  - type
    - type: String
    - default: "text"
-   - description: Any input type from html5 + select + textarea + progressbar + pass blank type to static string
+   - description: Any input type from html5 + select + textarea + progressbar + pass blank type to static string or with an href become a link or with click become a button
  - formatter
    - type: Function
    - default: x => x
    - description: Function to format model[id] in case of type of input is blank
+ - click
+   - type: Function
+   - default: undefined
+   - description: in case of type is blank string and function passed it will render button
+ - href
+   - type: String
+   - default: ""
+   - description: in case of type is blank string and href passed it will render link, you can use :variable and it will render correct based on model
  - dependencies
    - type: Array
    - default: []